pydantic/pydantic/docs/index.rst

 respectively. ``copy`` accepts extra keyword arguments, ``update``, which accepts a ``dict`` mapping attributes to new values that will be applied as the model is duplicated and ``deep`` to make a deep copy of the model.

+``dict`` and ``json`` take the optional ``skip_defaults`` keyword argument which will skip attributes that were not explicitly set.
+This is useful to reduce the serialized size of models thats have many default fields that are not often changed.

 .. literalinclude:: examples/copy_dict.py

 Serialisation